amynconner19/teaching-ai-to-read-mouse-behavior/README.md

 The **Behavioral Inventory of Mouse Affective Pain (BIOMAP)** is a machine learning–based behavioral assay developed in the [HARMONIC Laboratory](https://www.harmoniclabvumc.com/) at Vanderbilt University Medical Center that quantifies pain-related behavior in freely moving mice using computer vision, pose estimation, behavioral classification, and custom analysis.

-BIOMAP currently combines **DeepLabCut**, **SimBA**, and custom Python scripts, but many downstream analyses, including data processing, figure generation, and statistical preparation, still require manual effort.
+BIOMAP currently combines **DeepLabCut**, **SimBA**, and custom Python scripts.
+While pose estimation and behavioral classification are automated, many downstream analyses—including data processing, composite score calculation, figure generation, and statistical preparation—still require manual effort.

 This BrainHack project aims to build a reproducible, open-source pipeline that automates the entire workflow, allowing researchers to process batches of behavioral videos with minimal user interaction.